 In managing credit risk on these investments, capital preservation is paramount.
 The Group trades only with recognized and creditworthy third parties.
 For investments in bonds, funds are invested is highly recommended, creditworthy debt instruments that provides satisfactory interest yield and capital appreciation.
-Investments in equity securities represent investments in companies with good dividend rack record, as well as capital appreciation.
+Investments in equity securities represent investments in companies with good dividend track record, as well as capital appreciation.
 The investment portfolio mix between debt and equity is reviewed regularly by the Group's President and Treasurer.

-With respect to credit risk arising from the other financial assets of the Group, which comprise cash and cash equivalents, receivables from third parties and related parties, short-term investments and fixed income deposits, the Group's President and Treasurer monitor these financial assets on an ongoing basis with the result that the Group's exposure to impairment losses is not significant.
+With respect to credit risk arising from the other financial assets of the Group, which comprise cash and cash equivalents, receivables from third parties and related parties and fixed income deposits and investment in LLP under other noncurrent assets, the Group's President and Treasurer monitor these financial assets on an ongoing basis with the result that the Group's exposure to impairment losses is not significant.
+(2014 Management Report pp. 90)